Y.R.F.: Science

 - We're studying not only NEAs that might

-Currently my group here at UCF is relatively small:
+Currently my group here is relatively small:

 and with many folks around the U.S. and Europe.